stacks-network/docs/src/pages/technology/naming-system.md

 the previous subdomain operation's "addr=" field.

-The subdomain-creation and subdomain-transfer transactions for "cicero.res_publica.id" are broadcast by the owner of "res_publica.id".
+The subdomain-creation and subdomain-transfer transactions for "cicero.res_publica.id" are broadcast by the owner of "res_publica.id."
-However, any on-chain name ("jude.id" in this case) can broadcast a subdomain update for "cicero.res_publica.id".
+However, any on-chain name ("jude.id" in this case) can broadcast a subdomain update for "cicero.res_publica.id."
 ```

 Subdomain operations are ordered by sequence number, starting at 0.
 Each new